gchar00/Computer_Vision/README.md

 ## Project Overview

-This repository contains two laboratory exercises from the **Computer Vision** course at the National Technical University of Athens (2023-2024).
+This repository contains two laboratory exercises from the **Computer Vision** course.
 The labs explore key concepts such as edge detection, interest point detection, optical flow, and image stitching using Python.